 A Note may be accelerated by the holder thereof in certain circumstances described in Condition 11.1 (Events of Default).
 In such circumstances, where any Note is still represented by a Global Note and the Global Note (or any part thereof) has become due and repayable in accordance with the Terms and Conditions of such Notes and payment in full of the amount due has not been made in accordance with the provisions of the Global Note then, from 8.00 p.m.
 (London time) on such day, holders of interests in such Global Note credited to their accounts with Euroclear and/or Clearstream, Luxembourg and/or DTC, as the case may be, will become entitled to proceed directly against the Issuer on the basis of statements of account provided by Euroclear and/or Clearstream, Luxembourg and/or DTC on and subject to the terms of the Trust Deed.
-In addition, holders of interests in such Global Notes credited to their accounts with DTC may require DTC to deliver definitive Notes in registered form in exchange for their interest in such Global Note in accordance with DTC's standard operating procedures.
+In addition, holders of interests in such Global Notes credited to their accounts with proceed form in exchange for their interest in such Global Note in accordance of the DTC's standard operating procedures.